AllYourBot/hostedgpt/README.md

 Each User has their own list of Language Models they can use.

+When a new User is created (when a person registers for the first time), they are initialized with a long list of models.
+This list is loaded from `models.yaml`.

+When an administrator upgrades their deployment of HostedGPT, they can update the available models for all users with a task `rails models:import`.

 ### Refreshing language models

 There is a shared list of known LLM models for OpenAI, Anthropic, and Groq in `models.yaml` and a Rake task to import them into all users: